Prinom2000/Facebook-Comment-Automation-n8n-/README.md

 # Facebook Comment Automation (n8n)

-An n8n workflow that automatically moderates and replies to Facebook Page comments for **Kasri Oil**, a pain-relief-oil brand page.
+An n8n workflow that automatically moderates and replies to Facebook Page comments for a pain-relief-oil brand's Facebook page.
 Positive/neutral comments get an AI-generated public reply plus a private inbox message with offer details; negative, complaint, or abusive comments are automatically deleted.

 ## What it does